Flood control projects scandal in the Philippines: Establishment of the Independent Commission for Infrastructure

+Official logo of the Independent Commission for Infrastructure.

 On September 11, 2025, Marcos established the Independent Commission for Infrastructure (ICI) through Executive Order No. 94.
 This three-member body will investigate irregularities in flood control projects and all national government infrastructure works throughout the years.
 Malacañang stated that members of the ad hoc fact-finding commission are to be persons of "proven competence, integrity, probity and independence."
 Marcos named former Supreme Court Associate Justice Andres Reyes Jr. as its chairperson, former DPWH Secretary Rogelio Singson and SyCip Gorres Velayo & Co.
-(SGV) Country Managing Partner & Fraud Examiner Rossana A. Fajardo as commission members, with Baguio Mayor Benjamin Magalong as a special adviser.
+(SGV) Country Managing Partner & Fraud Examiner Rossana Fajardo as commission members, with Baguio Mayor Benjamin Magalong as a special adviser.
 The commission will also be supported by a secretariat providing technical and administrative assistance.

-On September 26, 2025, Benjamin Magalong resigned as the special adviser and investigator due to a possible conflict of interest.
-Magalong clarified that there was no conflict of interest in his position.
-On September 30, President Marcos appointed former Philippine National Police chief Rodolfo Azurin Jr. as both special adviser and investigator for the ICI, replacing Magalong for the former role.
+During its investigation, the Independent Commission for Infrastructure (ICI) conducted 32 hearings involving 36 witnesses and resource persons, including incumbent and former government officials, legislators, contractors, and heads of government agencies.
+Among those who appeared before the commission were Senators Francis Escudero, Joel Villanueva, and Jinggoy Estrada; former House Speaker Martin Romualdez; House Majority Leader and Ilocos Norte Representative Sandro Marcos; former Senator Grace Poe; and Budget Secretary Amenah Pangandaman.

+Most of the commission's proceedings were conducted in executive session.
+The first hearing to be televised and livestreamed was held on December 2, 2025, and featured Laguna Representative Benjamin Agarao Jr. and officials of the Land Bank of the Philippines as resource persons.
+Agarao denied allegations linking him to contractors Curlee and Sarah Discaya and rejected accusations that he had received commissions from flood control projects.